Recurring revenue: Why it matters and how to boost it

 5. Tiered subscriptions

 Tiered subscriptions offer different levels of service or access at various price points.
-This type of recurring revenue model allows you to cater to a broader range of customers with varying needs and budgets.
+You can serve more customers with different needs and budgets with this type of recurring revenue model.

 - Customer choice: This model empowers customers to choose the plan that best fits their requirements and budget.